carlpersson1/ID2223_Project/README.md

 To accurately represent this cyclical nature, we use sine and cosine functions to encode the days of the year and the hours of the day.
 This transformation maps these time features onto a circle, ensuring that values close in time are also close in their transformed space.
 This method enhances the model's ability to recognize and utilize these temporal relationships during training.

-The data gets uploaded to the feature store stored as a feature group in Hopswork, which is going to be used for the training.
+The data gets uploaded to the feature store stored as a feature group in Hopsworks, which is going to be used for the training.

 # Training pipeline